Sugar Ray Leonard: Retirement and return

 On February 15, 1982, Leonard defended the unified title against Bruce Finch, the WBC fourth-ranked contender, in a bout at Reno, NV.
 Leonard knocked him out in the third round.
 Leonard's next fight was scheduled to be against Roger Stafford on May 14, 1982, in Buffalo, New York.
 While training, Leonard started to see floaters.
 He went to a doctor and discovered that he had a detached retina.
-The fight was cancelled, and Leonard had surgery to repair the retina on May 9, 1982.
+The fight was canceled, and Leonard had surgery to repair the retina on May 9, 1982.

 On November 9, 1982, Leonard invited Marvin Hagler and other boxing dignitaries to a charity event in Baltimore, Maryland to hear him announce whether he would continue his career.
 Standing in a boxing ring with Howard Cosell, the master of ceremonies, Leonard announced his retirement, saying a bout with Hagler would unfortunately never happen.
 Leonard maintained his eye was fully healed, but that he just didn't want to box anymore.

 Missing the limelight and the competition, Leonard announced in December 1983 that he was returning to the ring.
 Leonard boasted that he would have a couple of ten-round bouts and then take on Milton McCrory, Donald Curry, Durán, Hearns and finally Hagler.
 This decision was met with a torrent of criticism from fans and the media, who felt Leonard was taking unnecessary risks with his surgically repaired eye.

 A bout with Philadelphia's Kevin Howard, who was 20–4–1, was scheduled for February 25, 1984.
 The fight was postponed when Leonard had minor surgery on his right eye to fix a loose retina.
 This latest eye problem further fueled the flames of those who opposed Leonard's comeback.

 Before the fight with Howard, Dave Jacobs rejoined Leonard's team in a limited role.
 Jacobs had quit in 1980, disagreeing with Leonard's decision to have an immediate rematch with Durán.

 Leonard and Howard fought on May 11, 1984, in Worcester, Massachusetts.
 Howard knocked Leonard flat on his back in the fourth round.
 It was the first knockdown of Leonard's professional career.
 Leonard came back to stop Howard in the ninth round, but the stoppage was disputed, with some feeling that the referee stopped the fight prematurely.
 Leonard was ahead on all three scorecards at the time of the stoppage.
 At the post-fight press conference, Leonard surprised everyone by announcing his retirement again, saying he just didn't have it anymore.